gmisail/kilogram/README.md

 # kilogram

 Functional programming language inspired by OCaml and Lua.
-For high performance and maximum portability, it compiles into C11 with no external dependencies.
+For high performance and maximum portability, it compiles into C11 and does not use any external dependencies.

 ```lua
 enum IntList